golang/tools/internal/mcp/design/design.md

 Furthermore, the spec [states](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#custom-transports) that it must be possible for users to define their own custom transports.

 Given the diversity of the transport implementations, they can be challenging to abstract.
-However, since JSON-RPC requires a bidirectional stream, we can use this to model the MCP transport abstraction:
+However, since JSON-RPC requires a bidirectional connection, we can use this to model the MCP transport abstraction:

 ```go
 type (